Mimikkk/hearth/readme.md

 - **Math**: Hearth reworked math classes to be more typesafe and easier to use with modern typescript features.
 - **Shader Graph**: Hearth version does not use proxy objects to create shaders which makes it easier to create custom shader node classes and use them in the shader graph.
 Shader graph system is more direct and less resource intensive this way.
-Its also typed. unlike three.js mess.
+Its also typed and allows easier extension. unlike three.js mess.
 - **Engine**: The renderer and the engine are Not separated in Hearth.
 The renderer is a component of the hearth.
 The same goes for all the needless classes that three.js had.
 Hearth is more modular, more concise, and more typesafe.